SuperOfficeDocs/superoffice-docs/docs/en/identity-management/superid/howto/register-idp.md

 The Domain Name System (DNS) has a tree structure or hierarchy, which includes nodes on the tree being a domain name.
 A subdomain is a domain that is part of a larger domain.
 A custom domain is a unique branded name that identifies a website.

-You may want to set a new primary domain name for your Azure AD organization.
-When your organization is created in Azure AD, the initial domain name, such as `contoso.onmicrosoft.com`, is also set as the primary domain name.
+You may want to set a new primary domain name for your Microsoft Entra organization.
+When your organization is created in Microsoft Entra ID, the initial domain name, such as `contoso.onmicrosoft.com`, is also set as the primary domain name.
 The primary domain is the default domain name when you register the domain name.
 [Check out Microsoft's article on how to change the primary domain name][4].

-You can find additional domains in your Azure Active Directory under **Custom domain names**.
+You can find additional domains in your Microsoft Entra admin center under **Custom domain names**.

 ![Custom domains -screenshot][img10]